ag-line/coding-test/README.md

 # coding-test
-coding test in the programers site is the just practice and review
+coding test is using java script language in the programers site this is the just practice and review